2007 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Under magnification, the satin surface appears uniformly frosted with a soft, non-reflective quality.
 Regular business strikes show varying degrees of shine and may have bag marks from bulk handling.

-2. What exactly are “Full Bands” and why do they matter?
+3. What exactly are “Full Bands” and why do they matter for 2007 Dime value?

-Full Bands refers to the horizontal lines separating the bands on the torch depicted on the dime’s reverse.
-When all separation lines appear complete and unbroken across both torch bands, the coin qualifies for the FB designation.
+Full Bands (FB) refers to the horizontal lines separating the bands on the torch depicted on the dime’s reverse.
+When all separation lines appear complete and unbroken across both torch bands, the coin qualifies for the FB designation from PCGS.

 Satin Finish pieces bridge the gap between business strikes and traditional proofs.
 The series ran from 2005–2010, making it a compact six-year specialty issue that type set builders often pursue.